cs161-staff/textbook/memory-safety/vulnerabilities.md

 Note that both `char buf[8]` and `authenticated` are defined outside of the function, so they are both located in the static part of memory.
-In C, static memory is filled in the order that variables are definedi, so `authenticated` is at a higher address in memory than `buf` (since static memory grows upward and `buf` was defined first, `buf` is at a lower memory address).
+In C, static memory is filled in the order that variables are defined, so `authenticated` is at a higher address in memory than `buf` (since static memory grows upward and `buf` was defined first, `buf` is at a lower memory address).